Chernihiv: Imperial Russia

 Under the 1667 Treaty of Andrusovo, the legal suzerainty of the area was ceded to the Tsardom of Russia, with Chernihiv remaining an important center of the autonomous Cossack Hetmanate.
 With the abolishment of the Hetmanate, the city became an ordinary administrative center of the Russian Empire and a capital of local administrative units.
 The area in general was ruled by the Governor-General appointed from Saint Petersburg, the imperial capital, and Chernihiv was the capital of local namestnichestvo (province) (from 1782), Malorosiyskaya or Little Russian (from 1797) and Chernigov Governorate (from 1808).

 According to the census of 1897, the city of Chernihiv had 11,000 Jews out of a total population of 27,006.
 Their primary occupations were industrial and commercial.
 Many tobacco plantations and fruit gardens in the neighborhood were owned by Jews.
 There were 1,321 Jewish artisans in Chernihiv, including 404 tailors and seamstresses, but the demand for artisan labor was limited to the town.
 There were 69 Jewish day-laborers, almost exclusively teamsters.
 Few, however, were employed in factories.

+Ukrainian People's Republic

+Chernihiv land was a zemlia of the Ukrainian People's Republic centered in Chernihiv.
+Founded on 6 March 1918 according to the Law "On the administrative-territorial division of Ukraine" approved by the Central Council of Ukraine, it was abolished on 29 April 1918 by Hetman of Ukraine Pavlo Skoropadsky, who brought back old governorate divisions of the Russian Empire.

+The administrative unit included Chernihiv, Horodnia, Oster, Sosnytsia, parts of Kozelets, Nizhyn and Borzna povits of Chernigov Governorate.